 It’s a nice touch!

 If you’ve been following me for a while, you know how much I LOVE making centerpieces.

 And fall is one of my favorite times of year to make them too.

-And have I got a super easy one for you for this year’s Thanksgiving aesthetic!
+And have I got a simple one for you to try for this year’s Thanksgiving aesthetic!

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)

 Thanksgiving decor refers to the various decorative elements and items used to adorn homes, tables, and living spaces during the holiday season.

 These diy Thanksgiving decorations are intended to create a warm and festive atmosphere that reflects the spirit and traditions of the holiday.